 For most of us though, it's not so simple to pin down what makes a business process or relationship painful or inefficient.
-With speed to market a growing priority and increasing regulatory requirements and standards, those involved in managing advertising and product claims are constantly challenged with meeting expectations with less resources.
+With growing product portfolios and increasing regulatory requirements and restrictions, regulatory teams are constantly challenged with meeting expectations with less resources.
 Market or business norms slowly evolve until how you are working just doesn't "work" anymore.
 And perhaps over the years, well-meaning people slowly added new reporting steps or stakeholders to a process, and the build up of inefficient and constricting process flows has left you in a tangled web.